oyeanuj/react-universally/README.md

   - 🚄 `express` server.
   - 🎭 `jest` as the test framework.
   - 💄 Combines `prettier` and Airbnb's ESlint configuration - performing code formatting on commit.
 Stop worrying about code style consistency.
-  - 🖌 Very basic CSS support - it's up to you to extend it with CSS Modules etc.
+  - 🖌 Styled Components
-  - ✂️ Code splitting - easily define code split points in your source using `react-async-component`.
+  - ✂️ Code splitting - easily define code split points in your source using `react-async-component` and `react-universal-component`
   - 🌍 Server Side Rendering.
   - 😎 Progressive Web Application ready, with offline support, via a Service Worker.
   - 🐘 Long term browser caching of assets with automated cache invalidation.
   - 📦 All source is bundled using Webpack v3.
-  - 🚀 Full ES2017+ support - use the exact same JS syntax across the entire project.
+  - 🚀 Full ES2018+ support - use the exact same JS syntax across the entire project.
 No more folder context switching!
 We also only use syntax that is stage-3 or later in the TC39 process.
   - 🔧 Centralised application configuration with helpers to avoid boilerplate in your code.
 Also has support for environment specific configuration files.
   - 🔥 Extreme live development - hot reloading of ALL changes to client/server source, with auto development server restarts when your application configuration changes.
 All this with a high level of error tolerance and verbose logging to the console.
   - ⛑ SEO friendly - `react-helmet` provides control of the page title/meta/styles/scripts from within your components.